adityagandhamal/Pandas-practice/README.md

 # About data
-The data used is police.csv
-The data has the information about police stops and the reasons for stops under the date and time recorded.
+The data used is police.csv, it has the information about police stops and the reasons for stops under the date and time recorded.

 # About project
 The notebook contains the analysis of police data (police.csv) with few pandas practices which answer the following questions: